 Body action parameters includes body joints and joint locations.
 The section 12.44 of XR_FB_body_tracking in OpenXR [1] clarifies that this extension enables applications to locate the individual body joints that represent the estimated position of the user of the device.
 It enables applications to render the upper body in XR experiences.
 When create a body tracker handle, this handle can be used to locate body joints using xrLocateBodyJointsFB function, and a body tracker provides joint locations with an unobstructed range of human body motion.

-So it can prove that the Body action parameters can be monitored or observed via the OP1.
+Body action parameters can be monitored or observed via the OP1.

 Tracking position prediction error